 Only federally recognized tribes are eligible recipients under the Tribal Transit Program.
 However, tribes which are not federally recognized remain eligible to apply to the state as a subrecipient for funding under the State's apportionment.

 Provides funding to federally recognized Indian tribes to provide public transportation services on and around Indian reservations or tribal land in rural areas.
 Federally recognized tribes may use the funding for capital, operating, planning, and administrative expenses for public transit projects that meet the growing needs of rural tribal communities.
 Examples of eligible activities include: capital projects; operating costs of equipment and facilities for use in public transportation; and the acquisition of public transportation services, including service agreements with private providers of public transportation services.

 Allocation of Funding

 In order to received formula funds a tribe must report to the National Transit Database (NTD) on an annual basis.
-FTA apportions Tribal Transit funds to Indian tribes by a statutory formula using the NTD and the latest available U.S. decennial census data.
+FTA apportions Tribal Transit funds to Indian tribes by a statutory formula using the NTD and the latest available American Community Survey (Census Bureau) data.

 The three tiers under the formula include:

 - Tier 1: 50 percent of the available funds are apportioned based on vehicle revenue miles;

 - Tier 2: 25 percent of the available funds are apportioned among Indian tribes providing at least two hundred thousand annual vehicle revenue miles; and

 - Tier 3: 25 percent of the available funds are apportioned among Indian tribes providing public transportation on tribal lands where more than one thousand low-income persons reside.